ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 ```

 The first part, `xyz`, corresponds to the name of some 'xyz.py' script that is an entry point to the Flask application.
 Here, `xyz` is either `blog` or `app` depending on which example you have opened.
-The second part, `:app`, refers to the Flask application instance `app` created in 'xyz.py':
+The second part, `:app`, refers to the Flask application instance `app` created in the 'xyz.py' entry point:
 ```python
 app: Flask = ...
 ```